 Tips for Perfection

-- Double the recipe – A single batch of this slow-cooker mac is cooked in a 4qt slow cooker.
-To double this recipe, cook in a 6QT crockpot.
+- Double the recipe: To double this recipe, use a 6QT crockpot.
 Cook on high for 2 1/2 hours, stirring after 1 hour and 2 hours.
 (When stirring, try to do it as quickly as possible to keep the heat inside).

 Note: Slow cookers can vary!
 You may have to slightly adjust the time for your slow cooker.
 If your Crock Pot Mac and Cheese is done early, you can turn your slow cooker onto warm.